Bette Davis: 1986–1989: Final works and awards

-Death
+Death and will

-Davis collapsed during the American Cinema Awards in 1989, and later discovered that her cancer had returned.
-She recovered sufficiently to travel to Spain, where she was honored at the Donostia-San Sebastián International Film Festival, but during her visit, her health rapidly deteriorated.
-Too weak to make the long journey back to the U.S., she traveled to France, where she died on October 6, 1989, at the American Hospital in Neuilly-sur-Seine.
+Davis collapsed during the American Cinema Awards ceremony in 1989 and later discovered that her cancer had returned.
+She recovered sufficiently to travel to Spain, where she was honored at the San Sebastián International Film Festival.
+During her visit, her health rapidly deteriorated.
+Too weak to make the long journey back to the U.S., she traveled to France, where she died of metastasized breast cancer on October 6, 1989, at the American Hospital in Neuilly-sur-Seine.
 Davis was 81 years old.
-A memorial tribute was held by invitation only at Burbank Studio's stage 18 where a work light was turned on signaling the end of production.
+A memorial tribute was held by invitation only at Burbank Studio's stage 18, where a work light was turned on signaling the end of production.

-She was entombed in Forest Lawn-Hollywood Hills Cemetery in Los Angeles, alongside her mother Ruthie and sister Bobby, with her name in larger letters.
+A private funeral was held on October 12, 1989, held at First Christian Church of North Hollywood.
+Following the funeral, she was entombed in the Davis family sarcophagus at Forest Lawn-Hollywood Hills Cemetery in Los Angeles, alongside her mother Ruthie and sister Bobby, with her name in larger letters.
 On her tombstone is written: "She did it the hard way", an epitaph that she mentioned in her memoir Mother Goddam as having been suggested to her by Joseph L. Mankiewicz shortly after they had filmed All About Eve.

+Her estate was valued between $600,000 and $1,000,000 at the time of her death.
+She left about half of the estate to her adopted son, Michael Merrill, and the other half to her assistant and close friend, Kathryn Sermack.
+Her adopted daughter Margot Merrill and daughter B. D. Hyman (along with Hyman's two sons) were excluded from her will.
+Davis and Hyman had been estranged ever since the latter published My Mother's Keeper in 1985.
+Margot died in 2022.